 Garmin has released a new set of watches, the Garmin MARQ series with five variants.
 The Series includes the MARQ Aviator, MARQ Driver, MARQ Captain, MARQ Expedition and the MARQ Athlete.

 Just a glance at the MARQ series, these are not the ordinary Garmin watches you will pick up at your fitness shop..
-Where the fenix 5 plus is a reliable, durable, attractive workout tool, it pales in comparison to the MARQ Athlete with its bold colours and distinctive strap.
+Where the Fenix 5 plus is a reliable, durable, attractive workout device, it pales compared to the MARQ Athlete with its bold colours and distinctive strap.

 MARQ Series similar features

-Each shares similar features, with smart notifications, built-in music storage, Garmin Pay, daily and activity tracking, as well as an upgraded wrist-based heart rate and pulse ox sensor, delivered via an always-on, sunlight-readable display.
+Each shares the same features, with smart notifications, built-in music storage, Garmin Pay, daily and activity tracking.
+And an upgraded wrist-based heart rate and pulse ox sensor delivered via an always-on, sunlight-readable display.

-That display is made of ultra-hard sapphire crystal, encased in a titanium case.
+Garmin has made the MARQ display of ultra-hard sapphire crystal, encased in a titanium case.
 The bezel inlay is ceramic.

 Garmin promises 12 days of battery life in smartwatch mode, 28 hours when using GPS and 48 hours in a more battery-saving UltraTrac GPS mode.